The Thomas N. Bantivoglio Honors Concentration

 Rowan gallery exhibit explores issues surrounding food distribution in our society | More

 Dr. Richard Dammers Named Dean of the College of Performing Arts | More

 The envelope, please!
 Rowan med students meet their futures on Match Day | More

 Tweedie named Dean of College of Communication & Creative Arts | More

 The Bantivoglio Honors Concentration is not a separate program, but rather is integrated into the course work required by the student’s selected degree program.
 Honors courses are used to complete various elements in the student’s degree requirement (e.g., major courses, general education requirements, and free electives); they are not "extra" courses and will not add to the number of courses a student takes.
 Students earn a degree from a specific College/Program/Department and a designation as a Bantivoglio Honors Scholar.
 Each Honors course completed is listed on the student's transcript as such.

 Participation in and completion of the Honors Concentration requires that students apply to and be accepted in the program.
 (See Application Process for further information.)

-Each student must complete eight (8) Honors courses with an GPA of at least 3.33 in order to graduate with designation as an Honors Concentration Scholar .
-Continuation requires the same GPA, except for freshmen, who must maintain a 3.0.
+Students must earn a GPA of 3.45 in their Honors courses to graduate with the Honors Concentration and a cumulative GPA of at least 3.33 in order to graduate with an Honors Concentration.
+Students must maintain a minimum cumulative GPA of 3.00 to remain in good standing with the Honors Concentration, keeping in mind the graduation standards.
 Students with lower averages will be notified of their probationary status; they must attain the necessary GPAs within the time specified in order to remain in Honors.